-Main Source of Water for Drinking and for other Domestic Use
+Main source of Water for Drinking and for other Domestic Use

-Main source of water for dwelling units for drinking
+Sources of water for drinking

 Bathing and Toilet Facilities